tinacms/tinacms/.changeset/great-seahorses-yell.md

 ### Renaming `level` to `databaseAdapter`

-We found that introducing the concept of levelDB was a but confusing for folks getting started with Self Hosted Tina.
-We are changes the prop `level` to `databaseAdapter`.
-In most cases you can use a provided implementation.
+In order to clarify the purpose of the `level` property, we are renaming it to `databaseAdapter`.
+In most cases you can use a provided implementation:

 ```diff